How To Onboard Your New Employee Effectively: The Manager’s Checklist for New Hires

 Onboarding isn’t a one-way program.
 You need to seek feedback from your employee about their onboarding experience.
 That makes them feel valued and their feedback will help you improve the process.

-You can ask for their input during one-on-one meetings or create a survey to collect feedback.
+You can ask for their input during one-on-one meetings or create a survey or new hire questionnaire to collect feedback.

 It’s helpful to have a checklist for the new hire’s onboarding.
 But it might be challenging to keep track of onboarding when you have a busy schedule and multiple new hires.